 "We believe that most people should consider a Roth IRA,” says Ken Hevert, vice president of retirement products at Fidelity.
 “And that’s either by contributing to one or converting to one.
 Besides tax-free withdrawals, a Roth IRA also offers flexibility, doesn’t require distributions when you reach a certain age, and can benefit your heirs."

-Before we delve into nine key reasons to consider a Roth IRA, here’s an important note: Not everyone can contribute to a Roth IRA, because of IRS-imposed income limits.
+Before we delve into nine key benefits of a Roth IRA, here’s an important note: Not everyone can contribute to a Roth IRA, because of IRS-imposed income limits.
 But even if your income is over the limits, you still may be able to have one by converting existing money in a traditional IRA or other retirement savings account.
 (See “If you earn too much to contribute,” at the end of the article.)

 1. Money may grow tax free; withdrawals are tax free, too.